Skip to main content

 - Research Databases

 - FAQ & Knowledgebase

-For your project, you will present to the class about a single piece of art or culture from the Gothic Period or earlier [this is loosely through the 15th century or so].
+For your project, you will present to the class about a single piece of art or culture from the Gothic Period or earlier [this is loosely through the 14th century or so -- maybe a little early Renaissance].
 You will choose the piece and perform research to answer the critical response questions from Chapter 2.
 You can use these questions as the framework for your presentation.
 The presentation should 8 to 10 minutes.
 You should also have a detailed description of the work in your own words in the presentation.

 !
 A good rule of thumb is to have 1 slide per minute of presentation (not counting your title or works cited slides

 ).
 Start with that, and then you break things up to be more interesting.

 These are the critical response questions that should be addressed in the presentation.